You are here

 What can you do to fight these harmful changes?

-- Submit Public Comments - Once the Notice Propose Rule Making is officially published we will have 30-60 days to submit written comments.
+- Submit A Comment - Once the Notice Propose Rule Making is officially published we will have 60 days to submit written comments.
 Be prepared to join us in showing overwhelming public support for immigrant families.
+Stay tuned for a link with instructions for where and how to submit comments to DHS.
+Sign up here to get in touch with us on these action opportunities!

 You are also welcome to reach out to us directly -- contact Keerti Kanchinadam at firstname.lastname@example.org or 510-832-1160.